 As far as the fishing goes, its just like the weather – hot!
 Snook have made their way out of the rivers and back country hideouts in search of food.
 Good numbers of fish are being caught with the average being around 22”.
 Targeting mangrove points and ambush areas have been most productive.
 Use a live pilchard (greenback, white-bait) for the best results.
 Snook season opens March 1st.
 Remember that if you plan on harvesting a fish and you are not fishing with a licensed guide, you must purchase a snook stamp from the Florida Wildlife Commission (FWC).
 The minimum size is 28” and the maximum is 33”, which is measured with the tail pinched (TL = Total Length).
 The bag limit is 1 per harvester per day.

 As of the late, the trout bite has picked up significantly.
 We have located several areas throughout the South Shore that are holding hungry schools of fish.
 An incoming tide has been key to catching numbers.
 Deeper flats with larger pot holes (sandy areas) are good places to start looking for fish.
-Having a livewell fullcatch trout spring fishing of bait will also add to your success.
+Having a livewell full of bait will also add to your success.
 Being able to chum an area once you have located a few will help keep the bite turned on.
 Personally, I prefer using a free-lined live bait for trout but there are occasions where adding a float will increase your number of strikes.
 Remember to slow down a little when you have a fish on, trout have very soft mouth and often times will pull the hook.
 Loosing the drag on your reel and not pulling with the rod too heavily will help land more fish.
 Also, if you are not planning to keep a caught trout or it’s too small to harvest, use a de-hook tool or a pair of pliers to get it off the line.
 They are extremely dependent on the slime coat on their skin.

 Capt.
 Travis Yaeckel